 We got the two Hugo realities and the two Desmond realities, and as with Charlie, the Alt+B timeline (as I'm calling it) that the LOST writers are focusing on as they close the show seems to be where our characters get glimpses into the island reality that has made up most of the show.
-They seem to be dispensing with all but two timelines.
+They seem to be

 He served an almost Jacob-like role in the Alt+B timeline getting Hurley to pursue Libby and have that date on the beach that never happened on the island ... mission accomplished (Hurley kissed and sparks really flew - he saw the other reality - the post-crash island - in flashes and the rich golden color-saturation) ... kudos to actor Jorge Garcia - it is always a mark of a fine actor when they can just silently react to something and convey deep emotion or move a scene along.
 Garcia was just terrific, as was actress Cynthia Watros - who played Libby in three touching scenes.

-If Eloise is determinism then Desmond is the bringer of chaos.
+If Eloise is determinism then Desmond is the

 2 comments: